tayler-id/mindpattern-website/memory-bank/activeContext.md

    - Minify and bundle CSS/JS files
    - Implement lazy loading for non-critical resources

-3. **Accessibility Improvements**
+3. **Accessibility Improvements with BrowserTools MCP**
-   - Conduct a thorough accessibility audit
+   - Use the newly installed BrowserTools MCP to conduct accessibility audits
    - Implement necessary improvements for WCAG compliance
+   - Enhance keyboard navigation and screen reader support
-   - Test with screen readers and keyboard navigation
+   - Test with multiple audit tools and fix identified issues

 4. **Content Refinement**
    - Review and refine copy across all pages